At least 5 people killed at SunTrust Bank in Sebring, Florida, police say

-A gunman stormed a SunTrust Bank in Florida and killed at least five people on Wednesday, Sebring Police Chief Karl Hoglund said.
+A gunman who barricaded himself in a SunTrust Bank in Florida killed at least five people in the branch on Wednesday, Sebring Police Chief Karl Hoglund said.

-It was unclear if those injured during the hostage incident in Sebring were bank employees or customers, authorities said.
+The suspect called authorities to say he had entered the bank in Sebring, about 85 miles south of Orlando, and began shooting, according to Hoglund.
+Authorities identified the suspect as 21-year-old Sebring resident Zephen Xaver, who is in custody.

-The victims have not yet been identified and family notifications have not yet been made, Highlands County Sheriff Paul Blackman said.
+"We've suffered significant loss at the hands of a senseless criminal doing a senseless crime," Hoglund said.

-The suspect, who was identified as Zephen Xaver, 21, of Sebring, is in custody, authorities said.
+It wasn't immediately clear if those shot were bank employees or customers.
+The victims have not yet been identified and family notifications have not yet been made, according to authorities.

 "This is a terrible day for Sebring, Highlands County and for the state of Florida," Gov. Ron DeSantis said.

-Overhead video of the scene from CNN affiliate WFLA showed a heavy police presence, several ambulances and a large SWAT vehicle.
-Medical personnel entered the bank after the glass entrance to it was destroyed.
+The incident began with the phone call to authorities from the suspect shortly after 12:30 p.m., officials said.

-The incident began when a man called police at 12:36 p.m. and said he had fired shots inside the bank, according to police.
-Sebring Police and Highlands County Sheriff's Office deputies responded to the scene, according to police.
+"I have shot five people," the caller said, according to Sebring Police.
+Sebring Police and Highlands County Sheriff's Office deputies responded to the scene.

-There was no danger to the surrounding area, police said.
-US-27 was shut down in both directions near the bank due to the incident.
-Law enforcement officials will provide more details at a 4:30 p.m.
-ET news conference, Elwell said.
+The suspect eventually surrendered to the SWAT team at the bank along US-27, between Lake Jackson and Little Lake Jackson, police said.

-Both the FBI and the Florida Department of Law Enforcement are assisting in the case.
-DeSantis tweeted that he spoke with Blackman and FDLE Commissioner Rick Swearingen and offered them all the support they may need.
+The FBI and the Florida Department of Law Enforcement are assisting in the case.
+Authorities are still investigating the motive.

-Two area hospitals, Highlands Regional Medical Center and Florida Heartland hospital, said they have not received any patients from the shooting.
+SunTrust Chairman and CEO Bill Rogers said company officials "are deeply saddened by the tragic shooting" at the branch.

-"We are working closely with officials and seeking to take care of everyone affected," said SunTrust's Chief Communications Officer Sue Mallino.
-"We will provide more information as soon as we can."
+"We are working with officials and dedicating ourselves to fully addressing the needs of all the individuals and families involved.
+Our entire team mourns this terrible loss," Rogers said in the statement.

-Family members, co-workers, and friends looking to reunite with loved ones after the incident were gathering at the nearby Inn on the Lakes, according to Yanique Blackellar, the front desk manager of the inn.
+Sebring in in Highlands County in the south-central part of the state, and had a population of just over 10,000 as of the 2010 US Census.

-Sebring is in Highlands County in the south-central part of the state, and had a population of just over 10,000 people as of the 2010 US Census.
-The SunTrust Bank is along US-27, between Lake Jackson and Little Lake Jackson.
+"We ask that you please keep them in your prayers, keep them in your thoughts," Hoglund said of the victims.
+"Help Sebring and our community stay strong."

 Related Content